Michael Backes

 Michael Backes (born 7 January 1978) is a German professor of computer science.
 He is the founding director and CEO of the CISPA Helmholtz Center for Information Security.
 He is known for his work on formal methods, cryptography and privacy-enhancing technologies.

 Life and career

 Born in Germany, he received a diploma degree in computer science and a diploma degree in mathematics from Saarland University in 2001 and 2002, respectively, and obtained his PhD in computer science from Saarland University in 2002 under the supervision of Birgit Pfitzmann and Harald Ganzinger.

 He was successively a researcher at IBM Research (2002 – 2005) and associate professor (2005) and professor (2006 – today) of computer science at Saarland University, Germany.

 He is the founding director and CEO of the newly funded CISPA Helmholtz Center for Information Security, Germany, since 2018.

 His research is concerned with information security and privacy, particularly on security and privacy in machine learning, trustworthy information processing and medical privacy; design, analysis and verification for security-critical systems and services, and universal solutions in software and network security.

+On June 22, 2026, he was suspended from his role as director of CISPA under suspicion of espionage and an external review is set to follow.